KeltonMVP/rules/docs/index.en.md

     <span style="color:var(--pink);">Repeated Rule Violations:</span> intentionally and repeatedly violating the rules, with no intention of stopping or respecting them.

+### Abuse of parcels in Farmer

+<span style="color:var(--pink);">7.12.1</span> Renting 3 or more public parcels at the same time from multiple accounts owned by the same person is considered abusive renting and will be sanctioned with <span style="color:red;">a 3-day ban</span> on the first offense, and for the next with <span style="color:red;">a 3-day ban plus resetting the farmer skill to level 1</span>, on the accounts where the abuse occurred.

 ## 8. Website

 ### Proofs